msaari/relevanssi-live-ajax-search/readme.txt

 This will make Relevanssi Live Ajax Search use a different method of fetching the results.
 This method is compatible with WPML.
 This method uses the `search-results-query.php` template instead of the default `search-results.php` template in Relevanssi Live Ajax Search, so take note if you want to customize the template to use the right base template for your customization.

 == Changelog ==
+= 2.0.1 =
+* Renames the `has-spinner` class to `rlv-has-spinner` to avoid collisions with other plugins.
+* Include an updated version of spinner SCSS in the plugin instead of getting an outdated version from npm.

 = 2.0.0 =
 * The `relevanssi_live_search_control_plugins_during_search` functionality has been removed.
 * The search now uses a CSS spinner instead of the old Javascript spinner.